 1. (50-53) The command to conquer the inhabitants of Canaan.

-Now the Lord spoke to Moses in the plains of Moab by the Jordan, across from Jericho, saying, “Speak to the children of Israel, and say to them: ‘When you have crossed the Jordan into the land of Canaan, then you shall drive out all the inhabitants of the land from before you, destroy all their engraved stones, destroy all their molded images, and demolish all their high places; you shall dispossess the inhabitants of the land and dwell in it, for I have given you the land to possess.’”
+Now the LORD spoke to Moses in the plains of Moab by the Jordan, across from Jericho, saying, “Speak to the children of Israel, and say to them: ‘When you have crossed the Jordan into the land of Canaan, then you shall drive out all the inhabitants of the land from before you, destroy all their engraved stones, destroy all their molded images, and demolish all their high places; you shall dispossess the inhabitants of the land and dwell in it, for I have given you the land to possess.

-2. (54-56) The command to possess the land of Canaan.
+2. (54) The command to possess the land of Canaan.

 And you shall divide the land by lot as an inheritance among your families; to the larger you shall give a larger inheritance, and to the smaller you shall give a smaller inheritance; there everyone’s inheritance shall be whatever falls to him by lot.
 You shall inherit according to the tribes of your fathers.

 a.
-You shall divide the land by lot as an inheritance among your families: God’s intent was not only to bring judgment on the corrupt culture of the Canaanites, but also to give the land to Israel to possess.
+You shall divide the land by lot as an inheritance among your families: God’s intent was not only to bring judgment on the corrupt culture of the Canaanites but also to give the land to Israel to possess.

 b.
 To the larger you shall give a larger inheritance, and to the smaller you shall give a smaller inheritance: God commanded that the land be distributed fairly, generally according to the size of the tribe.

 3. (55-56) Israel is warned of the consequences of not driving out the Canaanites and their influence.

 But if you do not drive out the inhabitants of the land from before you, then it shall be that those whom you let remain shall be irritants in your eyes and thorns in your sides, and they shall harass you in the land where you dwell.
 Moreover it shall be that I will do to you as I thought to do to them.’”